htuzel/pathinker/Readme.md

 1. **Front-End App** (client)
 2. **Back-End App** (server)
 3. **Nginx** (handles requests coming from browser or your local machine)
+4. **MongoDb** (main database)
+5. **Redis** (in-memory data structure store)

 FD and BD containers have a development dockerfile and can work independently.
 You don't need to use other containers independently.

+#### Docker Compose

+Composes these 5 containers and creates a development environment.
+Listens port 3050

+For running containers with docker-compose `docker-compose up`

+For stopping/killing containers
+`docker-compose down`

+For building images and running containers (only when docker file changes or new npm modules) `docker-compose up --build`

 #### Client Container